Tree fern: Uses

 Tree-ferns have been cultivated for their beauty alone; a few, however, were of some economic application, chiefly as sources of starch.
-The Alsophila excelsa of Norfolk Island was threatened with extinction for the sake of its sago-like pith, which was eaten by hogs.
-Cyathea medullaris also furnished a kind of sago to the natives of New Zealand, Queensland and the Pacific islands.
+These include the Sphaeropteris excelsa of Norfolk Island that was threatened with extinction for the sake of its sago-like pith, which was eaten by pigs.
+It is now widely cultivated as an ornamental tree, although there is only one small wild population on Norfolk Island.Sphaeropteris medullaris (mamaku, black tree fern) also furnished a kind of sago to people living in New Zealand, Queensland and the Pacific islands.
 A Javanese species of Dicksonia (D. chrysotricha) furnishes silky hairs, which were once imported as a styptic, and the long silky or wooly hairs, abundant on the stem and frond-leaves in the various species of Cibotium have not only been put to a similar use, but in the Hawaiian Islands furnished wool for stuffing mattresses and cushions, which was formerly an article of export.

 Species

-It is not certain the exact number of species of tree ferns there are, but it may be close to 600-700 species.
+It is not certain the exact number of species of tree ferns there are, but it may be close to 600–700 species.
 Many species have become extinct in the last century as forest habitats have come under pressure from human intervention.